How does a winery become a member of and sell wine through the VWDC?

 How do licensees get started with VWDC and purchase wine online?

 All licensees must be registered and be approved through the VWDC website for orders to be processed.
 Once the account is created and approved, login to VWDC’s online ordering system to browse products and place wine orders directly.
 Wineries are notified of online orders via email and within the system when an order is placed.

 Is there a cost to sign up?

-There is no cost to sign up with VWDC.
+There is low cost to sign up with VWDC.
 Wineries using the service will be charged $6 per transaction, which will be deducted from their monthly winery payment.